InternalDeveloperPlatform/public-site/content/ecosystem/build-vs-buy/build-it-yourself/argo-cd.md

 **Claim:** Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.

 **Focus:** Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It follows the GitOps pattern of using Git repositories as the source of truth.
-You can define Kubernetes manifests in several different ways.
+Engineers love Argo CD for its great developer experience, especially in smaller organisations.
+But setting it up requires extensive experience in Kubernetes and DevOps tooling.
+In bigger and more complex setups, Argo CD is hard to scale, difficult to debug and requires constant maintenance.

 Website & docs: https://argo-cd.readthedocs.io/en/stable/